grelleum/SteelConnection/README.md

 To update a network, the documentation lists `PUT` `/networks/:netid`.
 With the SteelConnection object, you would call the put method as `sconnect.put('/network/' +  net_id)`.
 Note that the leading `/` in the resource is optional as the SteelConnection object will insert it if it is missing.

 ##### Model Schema (Data Payload):
 Post (create) and Put (update) requests require additional data in the form of a payload.
-This gets sent to the server in the form of JSON data, however the SteelConnection object will accept with JSON data or a native Python dictionary (`isinstance(data, dict)`).
+This gets sent to the server in the form of JSON data, however the SteelConnection object will accept either JSON data or a native Python dictionary (`isinstance(data, dict)`).
 The Riverbed documentation will specify the format of the data as a "Model Schema".
 Not everything listed in the model schema is required.
 Generally, you can determine the minimum required data by checking the equivalent function in SteelConnect Manager web GUI.

 ### Retrieving Data:
 The SteelConnection methods leverage the popular requests package.
-All returned objects are a `requests.response` object, with an extra `.data` attribute added.
+Methods calls always return a native Python dictionary, or a list of dictionaries, depending on the API call.
+The `requests.response` object will be stored as an attribute of the object (`sconnect.response`) so the latest response is always easily accessible.
 By providing the full `requests.response` object you are free to check status and see all headers.
-The SteelConnection object always stores the last response in the object so that it can be retrieved (`sconnect.response`).
-The additional `.data` attibute will contain a 'best-guess' python native format object that is most likely what you are trying to retrieve by making the call.

-For example, the 'get orgs' requests should always provide a list of orgs within the realm.
-By adding the `.data` to the request we can directly assign the return list as a native Python list.\
+For example, the 'get orgs' request should always provide a list of orgs within the realm, so we can directly assign the result as a native Python list.\
-`list_of_all_orgs = sconnect.get('orgs').data`
+`list_of_all_orgs = sconnect.get('orgs')`

-Here are the rules to determine what gets returned in the `response.data` attribute:
+Here are the rules to determine what gets returned by an API request:
-* If json data is returned and the key 'items' is in the json data, then return a python list of 'items'.
+* If response.json() is True and the 'items' key exists, then return a python list of response.json()['items'].
-* If json data is returned and the key 'items' is not in the json data, then return the json data as a python dictionary.
+* If response.json() is True and the 'items' key _does not_ exist, then return a python dictionary.
-* If no json data is returned, data will be an empty python dictionary.
+* If response.json() is False, return an empty python dictionary.

 ### Errors and Exceptions:
 The **_Zen of Python_** states: